Predicate (logic)

+The term derives from the grammatical term "predicate", meaning a word or phrase that represents a property or relation.

 In the semantics of logic, predicates are interpreted as relations.
 For instance, in a standard semantics for first-order logic, the formula $R(a,b)$ would be true on an interpretation if the entities denoted by $a$ and $b$ stand in the relation denoted by $R$.
 Since predicates are non-logical symbols, they can denote different relations depending on the interpretation given to them.
-While first-order logic only includes predicates that apply to individual constants, other logics may allow predicates that apply to other predicates.
+While first-order logic only includes predicates that apply to individual objects, other logics may allow predicates that apply to collections of objects defined by other predicates.

+Strictly speaking, a predicate does not need to be given any interpretation, so long as its syntactic properties are well-defined.
+For example, equality may be understood solely through its reflexive and substitution properties (cf. Equality (mathematics)).
+Other properties can be derived from these, and they are sufficient for proving theorems in mathematics.
+Similarly, set membership can be understood solely through the axioms of Zermelo–Fraenkel set theory.

 Predicates in different systems

 A predicate is a statement or mathematical assertion that contains variables, sometimes referred to as predicate variables, and may be true or false depending on those variables’ value or values.